meng1994412/VGGNet_from_scratch/README.md

 After evaluating the training process, I change the training optimizer from `SGD` to `Adam` to check whether `Adam` can boost the accuracy a little bit, since `Adam` can converge faster than `SGD`.

 Figure 3 demonstrates the loss and accuracy curve of training and validation sets.
-And Figure 4 shows the evaluation of the network, which indicate a 86% accuracy.
+And Figure 4 shows the evaluation of the network, which indicate a 88% accuracy.
+As we can see, the accuracy is boosted to 88% with about 2% increment due to the `Adam` optimizer.

 <img src="https://github.com/meng1994412/VGGNet_from_scratch/blob/master/output/9474.png" width="500">